humdrum-tools/humdrum-documentation/README.md

 Original theme
 --------------

-The original jekyll theme for this website is from [this repository](https://github.com/tomjoht/documentation-theme-jekyll).
+The original jekyll theme for this website is from [this repository](https://github.com/tomjoht/documentation-theme-jekyll) and the [live version](https://idratherbewriting.com/documentation-theme-jekyll) which demonstrates various features.